lunayuehuang/Mse544-CustomVision/README.md

 You can change the ```Predicted Object Threshold```, and for this simple project, choosing ```90%``` as the threshold value gives pretty good results.

+### Now you have completed this Tutorial, Congratulations!

+### Challenge question: Use the inference endpoint from Custom Vision to label some of the images from python notebook.

 ## Reference and Further Reading <a name="reference"></a>